-4.1 Trail Signage
+4.12 Trail Signage

 Signage is a critical element of the trail network and provides many important functions.
-Signage will be included along each trail that will:
+Signage should include:

-- → Provide trail instructions (such as intended users, safety, etc.) - → Identify trail features such as length, difficulty, route, amenities along the trail - → Identify any historical, cultural or natural resources (if necessary) - → Additional signs may include maps, advertising and other signs deemed necessary.
+- Trail instructions (such as intended users, safety, etc.) - Trail features such as length, difficulty, route, amenities along the trail - Identification of any historical, cultural or natural resources (if necessary) - Additional signs may include maps, advertising and other signs deemed necessary.